dsarov/ARDaP/README.md

   `$ nextflow run dsarov/ardap --phylogeny`

-  `--database` Use this flag to specify an ARDaP database that contains species specific resistance information.
-Note that you will also need to specify the correct reference file with `--ref`.
+  `--species` Use this flag to specify an ARDaP database that contains species specific resistance information.

   Currently there are databases available for:
-  <i>Pseudomonas aeruginosa</i> `--database Pseudomonas_aeruginosa_pao1 --ref Pa_PAO1`
+  <i>Pseudomonas aeruginosa</i> `--species Pseudomonas_aeruginosa`
-  <i>Burkholderia pseudomallei</i> `--database Burkholderia_pseudomallei_k96243 --ref k96243`
+  <i>Burkholderia pseudomallei</i> `--species Burkholderia_pseudomallei`

   For example: \
-  `nextflow run dsarov/ardap --database Pseudomonas_aeruginosa_pao1 --ref Pa_PAO1`
+  `nextflow run dsarov/ardap --species Pseudomonas_aeruginosa`

-If you don't want to constantly use the flags for different databases, all of these settings can be changed in the nextflow.config file if the default parameters aren't suitable.
+If you don't want to constantly use the flags for different species, all of these settings can be changed in the nextflow.config file if the default parameters aren't suitable.

 `--fastq` ARDaP, by default, expects reads to be paired-end, Illumina data in the following format: